 If you were injured and your property was damaged in a crash with a commercial truck and the accident wasn’t your fault, you could be owed compensation.
-Call the North Carolina truck accident lawyers of DeMayo Law Offices, LLP at (877) 333-1000 now to schedule a free consultation about how to recover money for your losses.
+Call DeMayo Law Offices, North Carolina truck accident law firm, at (877) 333-1000 now to schedule a free consultation about how to recover money for your losses.

 Types of Covered Property Damage

 Rather than wait for the insurance company to make you an offer for repairs, you should know what other types of damage you are entitled to.

 - Repairs.
 The basic cost of repair is what most of us think of when we think of “insurance.”
 Repair includes replacement of parts, cosmetic damage, and restoration of the vehicle.
 Following an accident, the auto shop will provide an estimate to the insurance company for repairs.
 In cases where the cost of repairs exceeds the value of the vehicle, the insurer may declare your car “totaled.”

 - Loss of Use.
 If the repairs will take more than a day or two, you can recover compensation for the expenses of the vehicle you had to rent for transportation, or for any alternate transportation you had to pay for out-of-pocket, such as Uber or Lyft.

 - Loss of value.
 Assuming your car was not totaled but was still badly damaged, and depending on the degree and nature of the damage, you may be able to claim “diminution of value.”
 Because you must declare the vehicle was damaged in an accident if you wish to sell it, the value of the car is now less than it otherwise might have been.
 The lost value of your car could be included in the assessment of the value of your claim.